Why senior dogs urine mark

-Urine marking – known as spraying in cats – can prove a common problem for owners.
-Behaviourist Inga MacKellar explains the reasons why older cats may spray and offers some advice for reducing it where it’s unwelcome
+Urine marking can prove a common problem for many dog owners.
+Behaviourist Inga MacKellar explains the reasons why older dogs might do it and offers some advice for tackling the issue where it’s unwelcome

 What can I do about it?